beechwoods-software/microROS-installer/README.md

 command

 Picolib seems to have an issue with rand() and srand().
 While the application links, it crashes.
-With these functions in the application
-, the application works correctly
+With alternate implemenations, the application works correctly.
+The patches in this package change the definitions of these functions to:

 void
 srand (unsigned int seed)